-- Firstly, a custodial bank account can be opened very easily since it has very easy procedures for opening an account.
+- Firstly, a custodial bank account can be opened very comfortable since it has straightforward procedures for opening an account.

-- A person can open an account either online on the website of the broker or other financial institutions or a person can go individually to the branch of the broker and request to open a bank account.
-Before making the decision of opening a custodial bank account with any broker, important aspects to be taken into considerations are the fees, payment and contribution structure and the rate of interest.
+- A person can either open an account online on the website of the broker or other financial institutions, or a person can go individually to the branch of the broker and request to open a bank account.
+Before deciding to open a custodial bank account with any broker, essential aspects to be taken into considerations are the fees, payment and contribution structure, and the rate of interest.

-A custodial account is an excellent way of providing a facility to children of the age not what of majority.
-Trust fund can be prepared for children of minority age which provides the funds at the age of majority as a gift to them.
+A custodial account is an excellent way of providing a facility to children of the age, not what of the majority.
+A Trust fund can be prepared for children of minority age, which provides the funds at the age of majority as a gift to them.
 Thus, suppose 10 million dollars is being invested in a trust fund for 2 children in a family by their parent.
-Now suppose for both the children what is the age of maturity 10 years from the date of opening a custodial account.
+Now consider for both the children what is the age of maturity 10 years from the date of opening a custodial account.

-After adding up interest over a period of 10 years to 10 million dollars suppose the amount comes to 35 million dollars.
+After adding up interest over 10 years to 10 million dollars, suppose the amount comes to 35 million dollars.
 This amount of 35 million dollar Shelby now divided between both the children in pre specifies the specified ratio of 4:3.
-Thus child A will get the funds of $20 million and child B will get the fund of $15 million from the trust fund.
+Thus child A will get the funds of $20 million, and child B will get the fund of $15 million from the trust fund.

 Custodial Account vs. Deposit Account

-A custodial account is basically an account where the banks are holding the investment on behalf of the responsible person for the benefit of another person, generally the minors since the person doesn’t have the legal rights on the investments.
+A custodial account is an account where the banks are holding investment on behalf of the responsible person for the benefit of another person, generally the minors, since the person doesn’t have the legal rights on the investments.

 The following are the essential benefits:

-- The biggest benefit of this kind of account is that it keeps the money of dependent people, safe and secured until the right time.
-For example achievement of the majority age.
+- The most significant advantage of this kind of account is that it keeps the money of dependent people safe and secured until the right time.
+For example, the achievement of the majority age.

 - The custodial account comes with a significant level of flexibility since there are no specific limits of income or contribution.